 Project OperatorLookout Mountain Conservancy

 Lookout Mountain is one of the most biologically diverse and critically imperiled ecoregions in the world stretching 90+ miles across three states; Tennessee, Alabama, and Georgia.
-The 56 acre oak-pine forest, comprised of 39 parcels, is situated between the Chickamauga & Chattanooga National Military Park and the historic St. Elmo neighborhood.
-By protecting this area we ensure connectivity between habitat corridors and provide essential wildlife habitat for several species including eastern box turtles, red tailed hawks, black bears, and spotted salamanders to name a few.
+The 58 acre oak-pine forest is situated between the Chickamauga & Chattanooga National Military Park and the historic St. Elmo neighborhood.
+By protecting this property, the Conservancy ensures connectivity between habitat corridors and provides essential wildlife habitat for several species including eastern box turtles, red tailed hawks, black bears, and spotted salamanders.
 Additionally, this project helps further recreation opportunities by linking St. Elmo at the base of the mountain to the existing trail system.

-The Conservancy also partners with a local inner-city high school, The Howard School, to provide employment and scholarship opportunities for at risk teens.
-The interns learn about ecological conservation while building skills for their future and are primarily responsible for helping to maintain and restore our forested areas.
+The Conservancy partners with a local high school, The Howard School, to provide employment and scholarship opportunities for at risk teens.
+The interns learn about ecological conservation while building skills for their future and are primarily responsible for helping to maintain and restore forested areas.

-The property is an invaluable environmental asset of the local community as well as the tri-state region continuing to provide natural beauty and recreation for all.
-The revenue from the sale of Carbon+ Credits will provide additional funding to support our conservation efforts and the continued work of our intern and leadership program.
+The property is an invaluable environmental asset of the local community as well as the tri-state region, and will provide natural beauty and recreation for all.
+The revenue from the sale of Carbon+ Credits will provide additional funding to support conservation efforts and the continued work of the intern and leadership program.